-In 2020, I am working on a number of research projects, including a new monograph provisionally entitled In the Theatre of Sovereignty.
-I am also co-editing a new book series with Ward Blanton (Kent), Michael Dillon (Lancaster) and Yvonne Sherwood (Kent) entitled Political Theologies (Bloomsbury).
+In 2023, I am working on a number of research projects, including a new monograph provisionally entitled In the Theatre of Sovereignty.
+I also co-edit (with Antonio Cerella) the book series Political Theologies (Bloomsbury).
 This series publishes new and classic works on political theology by Massimo Cacciari, Elettra Stimilli, Hent de Vries, Michel de Certeau, Regis Debray and Andrew Gibson amongst others.
 Please see the series website for further information: https://www.bloomsbury.com/uk/series/political-theologies/.

 Unbearable Life: A Genealogy of Political Erasure (New York: Columbia University Press, 2019), pp. 272.

 Originary Technicity: The Theory of Technology from Marx to Derrida (London: Palgrave Macmillan, 2011), pp. viii +202.

 The New Atheist Novel: Fiction, Philosophy and Polemic after 9/11 (co-authored with Andrew Tate) (London: Bloomsbury, 2010), pp. ix +136.

 Derrida’s Of Grammatology: An Indiana Philosophical Guide (Bloomington: Indiana University Press, 2008), pp. 166.

 Negative Theology and Modern French Philosophy (London and New York: Routledge, 2004), pp. xiii + 244.

 Select edited books: